thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

     ...

     /*
-     * Templates are resolved by String name (templateProcessingParameters.getTemplateName())
+     * Templates are resolved by their name (or content) and also (optionally) their
+     * owner template in case we are trying to resolve a fragment for another template.
      * Will return null if template cannot be handled by this template resolver.
      */
     public TemplateResolution resolveTemplate(
-            TemplateProcessingParameters templateProcessingParameters);
+            final IEngineConfiguration configuration,
+            final String ownerTemplate, final String template,
+            final Map<String, Object> templateResolutionAttributes);
 }
 ```